seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 hello i'm twsting this documentation and you  are supposed to have cert
 # Week 1
-I was tasked by my lecturer to do certian thing.
+I was tasked by my lecturer to do certain thing.
 To make a piano with 3-5 keys that plays a note in Midi code in about two weeks time, knowing my first ever task on this project.
 I went to research about how to make the piano.

 Even though this first week I have been busy with another project(TIP), I have downloaded the needed software that is needed for the project.
 Here is what you need to do to your compuuter for set-up to be able to develop games on unity with the leap motion controller